microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ## Lab 1 : Summary

-By now you should have a solution that :

-Send new audio files added to a blob storage using a first Azure Function, inside an `audios` container.
+By now you should have a solution which stores uploaded audio files within a blob storage using a first Azure Function.
+Audio files are stored inside an `audios` container.

 The first Azure Function API created in the Lab offers a first security layer to the solution as it requires a key to be called, as well as makes sure all the files are stores with a uniquely generated name (GUID).
 We will go further in the next labs.